phiyodr/bikit-models/README.md

 # bikit-models

-Please visit [Building Inspection Toolkit](https://github.com/phiyodr/building-inspection-toolkit/) for all details who to use these models
+Please visit [Building Inspection Toolkit](https://github.com/phiyodr/building-inspection-toolkit/) for all details on how to use these models

 ```python
 from bikit.utils import load_model, load_img_from_url